 End-stage renal disease, ultraviolet radiation (UVA), and certain drugs can cause PCT-like symptoms without elevated porphyrin levels (pseudoporphyria).
 Commonly implicated drugs are furosemide, tetracyclines, sulfonamides, and naproxen and other nonsteroidal anti-inflammatory drugs (NSAIDs).

 Because porphyrins are poorly dialyzed, some patients receiving long-term hemodialysis develop a skin condition that resembles PCT; this condition is termed pseudoporphyria of end-stage renal disease.

-Patients with PCT present with fragile skin, mainly on sun-exposed areas.
+Patients with porphyria cutanea tarda present with fragile skin, mainly on sun-exposed areas.
 Phototoxicity is delayed: patients do not always connect sun exposure with symptoms.